 Library cards are free and available to any California resident.
 At the Upland Public Library, photo identification, verification of current address, and your physical presence are required to register for a library card.
-A parent or legal guardian must take responsibility for a person under 18 year of age and must show photo identification and proof of current address at the time of registration.
-Guardians must also show court-issued custodial guardian documentation.
-Examples of acceptable proof of address include: a California driver's license or DMV identification, utility bill, printed checks, car registration or lease/rental receipt.
+A parent or legal guardian must take responsibility for a person under 18 years of age.
+Legal guardians must show court-issued custodial guardian documentation.
+Examples of acceptable proof of address include: a current California driver's license or DMV identification, utility bill, printed checks, car registration or lease/rental receipt.

 Library Rules of Conduct

 Upland Library's Patron Rules of Conduct is to ensure a comfortable library for all.